ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

 </figure>

-Cycling UK has a [specific page on their website](https://www.cyclinguk.org/cycle-powered-covid-recovery) aimed to explain Covid-related measures to promote active travel that includes [a map to track Emergency Active Travel Funds](https://www.google.com/maps/d/viewer?mid=1x7LrFvjDTA-hi_3pt7oquOfMAnUV5LKG&usp=sharing) for [England](https://www.google.com/maps/d/viewer?mid=1x7LrFvjDTA-hi_3pt7oquOfMAnUV5LKG&usp=sharing) and another one to [track planned and ongoing measures in Scotland](https://www.google.com/maps/d/u/0/viewer?mid=1NlXO4_g0HjgnEHOKA56e3y5makiisqKs&ll=57.90338742124505%2C-4.039338250000011&z=6), as well as contacting local councils to express support for well-designed and targeted measures to create separated space for people cycling and walking, ask them to act swiftly and with ambition in creating more space for cycling.
+Cycling UK has a [specific page on their website](https://www.cyclinguk.org/cycle-powered-covid-recovery) aimed at explaining Covid-related measures to promote active travel.
+This includes [a map to track Emergency Active Travel Funds](https://www.google.com/maps/d/viewer?mid=1x7LrFvjDTA-hi_3pt7oquOfMAnUV5LKG&usp=sharing) for [England](https://www.google.com/maps/d/viewer?mid=1x7LrFvjDTA-hi_3pt7oquOfMAnUV5LKG&usp=sharing) and another to [track planned and ongoing measures in Scotland](https://www.google.com/maps/d/u/0/viewer?mid=1NlXO4_g0HjgnEHOKA56e3y5makiisqKs&ll=57.90338742124505%2C-4.039338250000011&z=6).

-The map provides basic information per unitary authority, such as the name of the authority, the total allocated funds, the difference from the expected total and a link to contact local authority.
+The map provides basic information per authority, such as the name of the authority, the total allocated funds, the difference from the expected total and a link to contact local authority.
 While quite easy to understand, it is unclear where data is gathered and, therefore, to assess its exhaustiveness and accuracy.
-Also, data is locked in Google Mymaps plattform, with no possibility to download data nor contribute to the map.
+Also, data is locked in the Google My Maps platform, with no means to download data or contribute to the map.

-They used to have another map named "[Social Distancing - Active Travel interventions in the UK](https://www.google.com/maps/d/viewer?mid=1CbqvW6Q-FQaPzIeXwnzmS4l2pDJjtWry&usp=sharing)", providing locations in the UK and Crown Dependencies where councils have taken action to protect social distancing and linking to source of information (either City council's official pages [like this one](https://www.oxford.gov.uk/news/article/1420/city_council_to_explore_once_in_a_generation_improvements_to_city_centre_beyond_the_coronavirus_pandemic) ot tweets [like this one](https://twitter.com/TweetbeatIOM/status/1243579094207520769)).
-The map had a contact email address to add missing information, but no other types of collaboration were present.
+Cycling UK also use another map named "[Social Distancing - Active Travel interventions in the UK](https://www.google.com/maps/d/viewer?mid=1CbqvW6Q-FQaPzIeXwnzmS4l2pDJjtWry&usp=sharing)" to provide locations in the UK where councils have taken action to protect social distancing.
+Every map entry links to source of information -for example, City Council official pages [like this one](https://www.oxford.gov.uk/news/article/1420/city_council_to_explore_once_in_a_generation_improvements_to_city_centre_beyond_the_coronavirus_pandemic) or tweets [like this one](https://twitter.com/TweetbeatIOM/status/1243579094207520769).
+The map includes a contact email address where public can supply missing information, but no other types of collaboration are present.